 Young people leaving residential care are among those with most need for ongoing emotional and practical support, but often do not have the same opportunity as their peers to access ongoing support from parents, carers or foster parents.
-We know that some young people would like to sustain and continue to draw on the good relationships with children’s home staff, social workers and community connections they may have built up over their time in residential care.
-Currently, young people do not usually stay local to their children’s home once they have moved on.
+Currently, young people in Suffolk do not usually stay local to their children’s home once they have moved on.
 Finding affordable and sustainable local accommodation, particularly for young people under 18, is a practical barrier to staying close.

-We are initially piloting our arrangements in four local authority children’s homes and three homes from the private sector.
-We would like to see a model that can be replicated and developed across the county.
+Suffolk is piloting arrangements in four local authority children’s homes and three homes from the private sector.
+The aim is to produce a model that can be replicated and developed across the county.